aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 conditional in the inner loop makes sure that:

-- A use statement to a module within the same source file does not generate a circular dependence (which would cause a warning).
+- A use statement to a module within the same source file does not generate a circular dependence (which would work but cause an ugly warning).

 - Rules are not repeated.
 To do this we keep track of which rules we have already written using the local `filuniq` array.
-This is only to keep things tidy and avoid obvious rule repetitions.
+This is only to keep things tidy and to avoid the most obvious rule repetitions.

 In our example, this rule generates:
 ~~~ make